v1v/assetbeat/README.md

-# Inputrunner
+# assetbeat

-Inputrunner is a small binary for running stateless [Elastic Agent v2 inputs](https://github.com/elastic/elastic-agent-inputs/issues/1).
+assetbeat is a small binary for running stateless [Elastic Agent v2 inputs](https://github.com/elastic/elastic-agent-inputs/issues/1).

 It’s still a beat, for now.
 But the intention is that this is as lightweight as possible, until the day when standalone inputs can utilise the [Elastic Agent v2 shipper](https://github.com/elastic/elastic-agent-shipper).